JuanRubi/Demo/README.md

 # Portfolio Description

-This contatins my portfolio (a work in progress).
-The image links in the home page are not linked to projects yet.
+This repository contatins my portfolio label as currentPortfolio.
+Previous iterations of my portfolio can also be found.

 ## Technologies
 - HTML5